Eunmi-Yang/vancomycin-AUC-prediction/README2.md

   * Hemoglobin, albumin, and body weight also contributed, suggesting patients with anemia, hypoalbuminemia, or low body weight may be more vulnerable to overexposure.
   * CRP and diuretic use showed additional influence, reflecting the role of inflammation and renal elimination.

+## 7. Conclusion
+- We developed and externally validated machine learning models to predict vancomycin overexposure (AUC >600 mg·h/L).
+- Logistic Regression with Elastic Net achieved high sensitivity and strong negative predictive value, supporting its use as a screening tool before TDM.
+- Larger multicenter studies are warranted to confirm generalizability and guide clinical adoption.

+## Contact

+For inquiries, contact Yong Kyun Kim (amoureuxyk@naver.com)